-Carmel is a 5th class teacher in Scoil Eoin, Balloonagh, Tralee, Co.
-Kerry, a large school with three streams of each year group and over six hundred pupils.
-Carmel and her class, a mixed group of boys and girls, are currently participating in the Kids' Own Publishing Partnership, Virtually There Artist in Residence Project in collaboration with artist Lucy Hill.
+Carmel Broderick is a 5th Class teacher in Scoil Eoin NS, Balloonagh, Tralee, Co.
+Kerry.
+A large school with three streams of each year group and over six hundred pupils.
+Carmel and her class a mixed group of boys and girls are currently participating in the Kids' Own Publishing Partnership, Virtually There Artist in Residence Project in collaboration with artist Lucy Hill.

 We as teachers are becoming preoccupied with generating art which looks well on a display board and has no imperfections.
 In my experience the children aren’t engaging with this routine and are craving more freedom to make mistakes, try things more than once and use lots of different materials.
 It’s difficult to unearth an exciting art lesson for every week, particularly with older classes as they have made or used many of the lessons with other teachers.
 When my principal suggested Virtually There to me I was intrigued, yet I was also hesitant to take on such a project due to the need to have good IT experience and how limited our technology is in the classroom.